mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

     string signature = await web3.Sign(message); //returns the signature.
     ```

-3. The next step involves the backend serverside.
+3. The next step involves the backend server-side.
 You can view an example script [here](https://github.com/mirage-xyz/mirage-serverside-demo/blob/main/backends/signing-go/main.go).
 It returns a signature if authentication is successful.
 Below is an ***extract*** from this script:

     ```
     package main